 To create a new material that’s a texture, follow these steps:

 In the Colors panel, click the Textures Palette tab (the one with the brick icon).

 Select the collection where you want the new material to appear.

 Select Color > New Texture.

 In the dialog box that appears, select an image file for your texture.

 In the panel that appears, type a name for the texture, set the width and height for the tile size, and click OK.
 If you want to colorize the texture, follow the steps in the earlier section, Editing materials.

 And here’s how to save a specific color as a material:

-Use any of the color tabs to create your desired color, which appears in the color swatch at the bottom of the Colors browser.
+Use any of the color tabs to create your desired color, which appears in the color swatch at the bottom of the Colors panel.
 See Mixing Colors in the Color Picker for details.

 Select the Textures Palette tab (also known as the brick icon).